MatrixAINetwork/detetection_utils/README.md

-a tiny package for detection.
+a package for object detection with deep neural network

 # detetection_utils